 Redfin Partner Agents aren’t bound by Redfin’s 1.5-2% listing fee.
 So chances are you’ll pay the full fee of 2.5-3% — just like you would with a traditional agent.

-Find the best agents at a better price.
+🏆 Get full-service support for 1.5% — not 3%.
+Connect with top local agents from Keller Williams, RE/MAX, and more.
 Get a pre-negotiated listing fee of 1.5% through our network of top-rated agents across the country.

 Selling with Redfin vs. a realtor